-The Company intends to seek regulatory clearance and make all necessary preparations to conduct its next clinical trial of RCS-01 in Japan with the intention of launching the product on the market in Japan after successful completion of such a trial.
+The Company is currently engaged with the Japanese regulators in the reviews necessary to obtain regulatory clearance conduct its next clinical study of RCS-01 in Japan with the intention of launching the product on the market in Japan after successful completion of such a trial.
+Other preparations required for the conduct of such a clinical study have also been initiated in Japan.